varikutisreelakshmitirumala/686157-ULKD5683-personalised-product-recommendation/README.md

 # Approach
 # Rank Based Product Recommendation
 Objective -
-   Recommend products with highest number of ratings.
+  1.Recommend products with highest number of ratings.
-   Target new customers with most popular products.
+   2.Target new customers with most popular products.
-   Solve the Cold Start Problem
+   3.Solve the Cold Start Problem
 Outputs -
-  Recommend top 5 products with 5/1 minimum ratings/interactions.
+  1.Recommend top 5 products with 5/1 minimum ratings/interactions.
 Approach -
-      Calculate average rating for each product.
+      1.Calculate average rating for each product.
-      Calculate total number of ratings for each product.
+      2.Calculate total number of ratings for each product.
-      Create a DataFrame using these values and sort it by average.
+      3.Create a DataFrame using these values and sort it by average.
-      Write a function to get 'n' top products with specified minimum number of interactions.
+      4.Write a function to get 'n' top products with specified minimum number of interactions.